Department website: https://www.uwplatt.edu/department/history

 About the History Program and Major

 Students of history learn important skills.
 The study of history requires students to read, write, analyze, and use logic.
-Students learn to do research using written documents, assess arguments, and to interpret economic, social, political, cultural, and technological change in a variety of contexts.
+Students learn to do research using written documents, assess arguments, and interpret economic, social, political, cultural, and technological change in a variety of contexts.

 History majors can find work in many fields.
-Some are directly related to the subject matter of history, such as museums and archive work, teaching, documentary film making, or historical publishing.
+Some are directly related to the subject matter of history, such as museums and archival work, documentary film making, or historical publishing.
 Others use the skills that the study of history cultivates.
 History is a liberal arts degree that provides the basis for work in business, advertising, journalism, public relations, public administration, planning and research, and professional fields, such as law.

 The history program enables its majors to become broader in perspective, more literate, intellectually more astute, ethically more sensitive, and to participate wisely in society as competent professionals and knowledgeable citizens.
 Our students understand the complexity of the factors and forces that can cause historical change, and they are able to analyze and evaluate historical narratives that explain change.
 Students develop skills in reading, writing, analysis, and logic.
 History majors learn to do research using written documents, assess arguments, and to interpret economic, social, political, cultural, and technological change in a variety of contexts.